 Port Blair is the capital of the Andaman & Nicobar Islands.
 It is also the gateway to exploring the Islands of A&N. The city houses several marine national parks and museums to conserve the marines of the Island.
 Out of all of them, Mahatma Gandhi Marine National Park is the oldest one.
 Apart from this, the city is home to the famous INS Jarawa which is located at Phoenix Bay in Port Blair.

-Moving to the beautiful panoramic Islands in and around the city that leave you mighty impressed and provide you with a joyous experience.
-Some of the most famous islands are Wandoor Ross Island, Viper Island and Corbyn’s Cove Island.
+Moving to the beautiful panoramic Islands in and around the city leaves you mighty impressed and provide you with a joyous experience.
+Some of the most famous islands are Wandoor Ross Island, Viper Island, and Corbyn’s Cove Island.
 There are several beaches where Island festivals are organized by the authorities in order to promote tourism in Andaman and Nicobar.

 One can visit Port Blair any time of the year, however, the best time to visit is the summer and winter months.
 October to May is an ideal time for the tourists.

-Later, the penal colony was shifted to the northeast area of Andaman and renamed to Port Cornwallis to honour Admiral William Cornwallis.
-But, there were frequent deaths and diseases that gave it a ceased position.
-Due to urgent prior requirement, the British Government ordered immediate constructions of prions for the prisoners, who majorly were Indian Freedom Fighters and political personalities.
+Later, the penal colony was shifted to the northeast area of Andaman and renamed Port Cornwallis to honor Admiral William Cornwallis.
+But, there were frequent deaths and diseases that gave it a ceasing position.
+Due to urgent prior requirements, the British Government ordered immediate constructions of prisons for the prisoners, who majorly were Indian Freedom Fighters and political personalities.
 The prison was named Cellular Jail aka Kala Pani.

-2. Japanese Bunkers: Reminiscent of World War II.
 The Japanese Bunkers were constructed during World War II and can be seen across the city.
 These bunkers take us to the time when a blockade on Andaman and Nicobar Islands was imposed.
-Alongside, there are also some other sites to explore in Port Blair like the Ross Island or Corbyn Cove beach.
+Alongside, there are also some other sites to explore in Port Blair like Ross Island or Corbyn Cove beach.

 Here are the following details on how you can travel to Port Blair by the following means of public transportation.

-By Air.
 If planning to travel by air then, deboard at the Port Blair Airport aka Veer Savarkar International Airport (IXZ).
 The airport is well-connected with other Indian cities.
-Several renowned airline services like Vistara, Air India, Indigo, SpiceJet and GoAir operate to and fro via direct and connecting flights.
+Several renowned airline services like Vistara, Air India, Indigo, SpiceJet, and GoAir operate to and fro via direct and connecting flights.
 Tourists can also avail helicopter services within the island for an exotic tour experience.

-By Road.
 Road connectivity within the region of Andaman and Nicobar union territory is quite convenient.
-Several buses connect the Port Blair to different destinations in Andaman such as Baratang Island (100km), Rangat (163km), and Diglipur (296km).
-The kilometres mentioned are an approximate value.
+Several buses connect Port Blair to different destinations in Andaman such as Rangat (163km) and Diglipur (296km).
+The kilometers mentioned are an approximate value.

-By Train.
-Though the UT Andaman and Nicobar do not have any rail service to provide the travellers, there is proposed project of Port Blair to Diglipur to be facilitated for the locals as well as visitors within the islands geography.
+Though the UT Andaman and Nicobar do not have any rail service to provide the travelers, there is a proposed project of Port Blair to Diglipur to be facilitated for the locals as well as visitors within the island's geography.